startreedata/pinot-recipes/recipes/json-unnest/README.md

 # JSON Unnest

-> In this recipe we'll learn how to use JSON transformation functions to extract values from nested JSON documents.
+> In this recipe we'll learn how to unnest/explode values in nested JSON documents.

 <table>
   <tr>